PrimeAcademy/Canomiks-Dashboard/README.md

 4. Run `npm run server` in your terminal
 5. Run `npm run client` in your terminal
 6. The `npm run client` command will open up a new browser tab for you!
-7. In the `.env` file you will have to add a few enviorment vairables, these will include:
+7. In the `.env` file you will have to add a few environment variables, these will include:
    - SERVER_SESSION_SECRET : This can be any long randomized string of characters.
    - EMAIL : This should be the outgoing email for when the customer is alerted.
    - PASSWORD : Put the password for the outgoing email here